-Take it on the Road, Family Style!
+Take Your Family on the Road, RV Style!

 During a recent email session with an old friend about our summer plans, I mentioned that our family planned on taking our annual four-week road trip in our motor home.
 My friend emailed back and said he thought I was very “brave” to set out on such an adventure with two young children (ages 2 and 5).
 I chuckled when I read his email and wondered if he knew how much he was missing out on by shirking away from the idea of such a fun trip with one’s family.